econPreference/bayecon.matlab/README.md

   type Y or N :
 ```

 If you want to use the saved setting, press `Y`.
-Then, the package estimate the model using the saved setting.
+Then, the package estimates the model using the saved setting.
 If you do not want to use the previous setting, press `N` and create a new setting as you did before.

 ## Compiling (mex file)